mraible/mongock-docs/site/get-started/get-started.md

 ## Steps

-Mongock provides different runners, from the standalone runner(vanila version) to Springboot, and other frameworks.
+Mongock provides different runners, from the standalone runner(vanilla version) to Springboot, and other frameworks.
 In this section will show how to use Mongock with Springboot.

 Carryng on with our **client-service** example in [what is Mongock?](/what-is-mongock), lets start working with Mongock!